Students walk the red carpet for film premiereMonday, 12 March 2018 17:02

 “People often underestimate the value of vocational courses such as BTECs and NVQs,” explains Rachel Woodford, Marketing and Recruitment Manager at Newbury College.
 “This video aims to highlight just one of the many progression routes that young people can take following these types of qualifications.

-“Many students at Newbury College progress on to university, higher education or meaningful employment and we hope this video sends positive message to other young people who are currently making important decisions about their future education.”
+“Many students at Newbury College progress on to university, higher education or meaningful employment and we hope this video sends a positive message to other young people who are currently making important decisions about their future education.”

 Newbury College students Campbell Du Sart-Murray, Tom Agar and Sophie Hemsley, volunteered for the project, which was filmed over two days by Greenham Common-based production company, MWS Media and was shot largely on the college’s Monks Lane campus, with Shaw House generously providing the backdrop for the film’s graduation scene.